-- Provide instructions and training for the patient and family on the use of adrenaline auto-injector, administration of emergency medications and injection of anti-histamine for patients with repeated history of anaphylactic shocks and high risk cases (Soar et al, 2008; Smeltzer & Bare, 2004)
+- Provide instructions and training for the patient and family on the use of adrenaline auto-injector, administration of emergency medications and injection of anti-histamine for patients with a repeated history of anaphylactic shocks and high-risk cases (Soar et al, 2008; Smeltzer & Bare, 2004)

 - Early recognition of allergic reaction.

 - An early call for help.

 - Patient’s need to know the allergens and how to avoid it.